Madhusudhan-R360/campaign-notification-service-clone/README.md

 A simplified clone of an enterprise Campaign Notification Service built using FastAPI and MongoDB.

-The goal of this project is to understand and recreate the architecture and workflows used in production-grade communication systems responsible for email notifications, SMS notifications, communication tracking, and template-based messaging.
+The goal of this project is to understand and recreate the architecture and workflows used in production-grade communication systems responsible for notification template management, communication tracking, email/SMS delivery, and event-driven messaging.

 ---

 # Project Overview

-This service allows users to:
+This service allows administrators to:

 - Create notification templates
-- Send OTP notifications
-- Send campaign notifications
-- Send order notifications
-- Send reminder notifications
+- Manage notification templates
+- Retrieve notification templates
-- Track notification history
+- Configure notification content
-- Track communication status
+- Build reusable communication workflows

-- Simulate email and SMS delivery
+Future phases will introduce notification delivery, communication logs, background processing, Docker support, and automated testing.

 ---